 10. New Router

 There’s a chance that your router could just be old and outdated.
-Newer, top-of-the-line devices will perform better and have better range.
+Newer, top-of-the-line devices will perform better and have a better range.
 They might use improved technology such as beamforming, which helps reach longer distances.
-Read our best wireless router review to learn more.

 If your wifi network suffers from a weak signal, dead spots, or instability, there’s a solution.
 First, determine why it’s happening; then choose the best solution.
 We hope that the information above helps you to solve your weak wifi signal issues.